Duncan McNair: Charity work

-McNair undertakes extensive pro bono charity work, especially in the field of local communities and animal welfare.
-In 2015 he founded Save The Asian Elephants ("STAE"), a coalition of politicians, academics, lawyers, field experts and campaigners working to protect the Asian elephant from abuse and extinction (www.stae.org).
-He has addressed many influential audiences on the issues arising and solutions formulated by STAE in liaison with specialists in India, the UK and worldwide.
+McNair undertakes pro bono charity work, especially in the field of local communities and animal welfare.
+In 2015 he founded Save The Asian Elephants, a coalition of politicians, academics, lawyers, field experts and campaigners working to protect the Asian elephant from abuse and extinction.

+In 2023 STAE was named amongst the 10 best charities in the world for the impact of its work for elephants.

-He also speaks and publishes widely on issues relating to animal welfare in the context of food production, distribution and retail and problems associated with livestock supply chains.
+He also speaks and publishes on issues relating to animal welfare in the context of food production, distribution and retail and problems associated with livestock supply chains.

-McNair is active in various initiatives to help local communities and schools.

-Attributions

-McNair is described in his legal profession work as "indefatigable" and is named as "the client's champion" in the 2015 edition of Legal 500, a leading client and peer review of recommended UK lawyers.

-Honours and awards

-Duncan McNair was appointed a Knight of the Holy Sepulchre (KHS) by the Roman Catholic Church in 2002.

-McNair was named Winner of the "Animal Hero of the Year" competition at the Animal Star Awards 2018, an event attracting 850 nominations across the UK.

 Books

 McNair has written two books, The Morello Letters – Pen pal to the stars and More Morello Letters – Pen pal to the superstars under the pseudonym of a fictional Italian immigrant, "Mrs Morello, a lover of all things British", who struggles to understand some of the more idiosyncratic aspects of British life.
-Both books have been widely reviewed and acclaimed.
+Both books have been widely reviewed.
 In 2012 The Morello Letters was included by BBC Radio 4 listeners amongst their funniest books ever in Open Book’s Listeners’ Funniest Books hosted by Mariella Frostrup.